w3c/wai-std-gl-overview/index.md

 ---
 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after #.

-title: W3C Accessibility Standards Overview  # Do not translate "title:".
+title: Resumen de los estándares de accesibilidad de W3C # Do not translate "title:".
 Do translate the text after "title:".
-nav_title: "Standards/Guidelines" # A short title that is used in the navigation
+nav_title: "Estándares/Pautas" # A short title that is used in the navigation

-lang: en   # Change "en" to the translated language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
+lang: es   # Change "en" to the translated language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry

-last_updated: 2020-11-11   # Put the date of this translation YYYY-MM-DD (with month in the middle)
+last_updated: 2019-05-29   # Put the date of this translation YYYY-MM-DD (with month in the middle)
 # translators:
-# - name: "@@"   # Replace @@ with translator name
+# - name: "Carlos Muncharaz"   # Replace @@ with translator name
 #  link: @@
 # - name: "@@"   # Replace @@ with name, or delete this line if not multiple translators
 # contributors: